Our questions will be updated from time to time so please bookmark and revisit this site regularly.

 Once an eating disorder develops, it is exactly the same illness whether the sufferer is male or female.
 Thus, men benefit from the same treatment as women.
 However male reluctance to seek help is compounded by many believing that their particular issues about being male will not be addressed.
 The NCFED has an essay about male eating problems on the information page of the website.

-Men and boys (as fathers, brothers and partners) have a hugely important role to play in PREVENTION of eating problems among their women.
+Men and boys (as fathers, brothers and partners) have a hugely important role to play in the PREVENTION of eating problems among their women.
 Teasing, making comments about weight or negative appearance or food intake, is important.
 We ask men and boys to examine their attitudes toward food and weight and to think about whether comments they make to women are supportive or detrimental.
 Do you laugh at fat jokes or say bad things about fat people, tell your daughter that she could do with losing a few pounds or make the wrong response when your girlfriend says “do I look fat in this?”

 If you have a daughter, take care to avoid making comments about her weight or indeed negative comments about the weight of other women.
 When fathers show that they have “emotional” feelings about the shape or weight of any woman, this is known to be a risk factor for bulimia in their daughters.